Factors to consider before deciding on sanctions

 - conduct which put patients at risk of suffering harm.

 If a nurse, midwife or nursing associate’s actions put people at risk of being harmed, this risk makes their case more serious.
 However, keeping patients safe also includes avoiding a culture of blame or cover up, so we do not want to punish nurses, midwives or nursing associates for making genuine clinical mistakes.

 Mitigating featuresBack to top

 Mitigating features are aspects of the case that show it is less serious, and point towards a sanction with less impact on the nurse, midwife or nursing associate’s practice being appropriate.
 The Fitness to Practise Committee will always look carefully at any evidence about mitigation when they are deciding which sanction, if any, to impose.

 Mitigation can be considered in three categories.

 - Evidence of the nurse, midwife or nursing associate’s insight and understanding of the problem, and their attempts to address it.
 This may include early admission of the facts, apologies to anyone affected, any efforts to prevent similar things happening again, or any efforts to put problems right.

-- Evidence of that the nurse, midwife or nursing associate’s has followed the principles of good practice.
-This may include them showing they have kept up to date with their area of practice, or their previous good character or history.
+- Evidence that the nurse, midwife or nursing associate has followed the principles of good practice.
+This may include them showing they have kept up to date with their area of practice.

 - Personal mitigation, such as periods of stress or illness, personal and financial hardship, level of experience at the time in question, and the level of support in the workplace.

 In regulatory proceedings, where the purpose of sanctions is to protect the public and not to punish nurses, midwives or nursing associates, personal mitigation is usually less relevant than it would be to punishing offenders in the criminal justice system.
 In some cases, sanctions might have an effect that could be described as being punitive, but this is not their purpose.